 Undergraduate portfolio advice

-Here at NUA we are keen to get to know you and your practice.
-Your portfolio should be made up of work that reflects your creativity, personal interests and influences, as well as demonstrating your technical skills and ability, it doesn’t have to be perfect.
+Your development portfolio should be made up of work that reflects your creativity, personal interests and influences, as well as demonstrating your technical skills and ability, it doesn’t have to be perfect.

 Course specific portfolio guidance